smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_ES.md

         model: https://schema.org/Text
         type: Property
     battery:
-      description: 'Property.
-The current percentage of battery left in case of an electric vehicle, or a device connected to the vehicle.'
+      description: 'The current percentage of battery left in case of an electric vehicle, or a device connected to the vehicle'
       maximum: 1
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     bearing:
-      description: Property.
-The current bearing of the fleet vehicle in degrees relative to North.
-The timestamp element of the attribute should indicate when the reading was obtained.
+      description: The current bearing of the fleet vehicle in degrees relative to North.
+The timestamp element of the attribute should indicate when the reading was obtained
       type: number
       x-ngsi:
         type: Property
     currentOperative:
-      description: 'Property.
-The current operative (e.g. driver) of the vehicle described as a Schema.org  person.
-Model:''https://schema.org/Person'''
+      description: The current operative (e.g. driver) of the vehicle described as a Schema.org  person
       properties:
         givenName:
           type: string